benhoyt/benhoyt.github.com/writings/count-words.md

 }
 ```

 At around 150 lines (including blanks and comments), it's definitely the biggest program yet, but not too bad!
 As you can see, rolling your own hash table with linear probing is not a lot of code.
-It's not great to have a fixed size table (like `hcreate`), but adding dynamic resizing is just busy-work, and doesn't slow down the running time significantly, so I've left that as an exercise for the reader.
+It's not great to have a fixed size table, but adding dynamic resizing is just busy-work, and doesn't slow down the running time significantly, so I've left that as an exercise for the reader.

 It's still only a 17KB executable (that's what I love about C).
 And, unsurprisingly, this is the fastest version -- a little bit faster than the optimized Go version, because we've rolled our own custom hash table, and we're processing fewer bytes.

-As shown in the results, this version is only about 15% slower than `wc -w` on the same input (with `LC_ALL=C` to allow ASCII-only whitespace handling).
-The `wc` utility just has to tokenize words, not count unique words, so it doesn't need a hash table.
+As shown in the [results](#performance-results-and-learnings), this version is only about 15% slower than `wc -w` on the same input (with `LC_ALL=C` to allow ASCII-only whitespace handling).
+And all the `wc` utility has to do is tokenize words, not count unique words, so it doesn't need a hash table.

 This program is significantly slower than the incredible GNU `grep`, of course.
 There's a semi-famous mailing list message from 2010 by Mike Haertel, original author of GNU grep, on [why GNU grep is fast](https://lists.freebsd.org/pipermail/freebsd-current/2010-August/019310.html).
 It's fascinating reading -- however, as Andrew Gallant (author of [ripgrep](https://github.com/BurntSushi/ripgrep)) pointed out to me, that post is somewhat out of date.
 Mike's general advice is good, but these days GNU grep is fast not so much due to skipping bytes with the Boyer-Moore algorithm, but because it uses a fast, vectorized implementation of `memchr` in glibc.